Axl-91/rust-project/README.md

 Also it's necessary to create the table for tasks

-On postgress you can run the following
+On postgres you can run the following

 ```
 CREATE TABLE tasks (